Hybrid Trajectory Optimization for Autonomous Terrain Traversal of Articulated Tracked Robots: Experiments and Results

 \subsection{Evaluation of Multi-Objective Cost Function}

-To evaluate the effectiveness of the cost function, we conduct experiments on straight stairs, analyzing the impact of time, stability, and smoothness costs on HTO through separate removals, with five trials conducted for each removal.
-After removing the time cost, the robot can not traverse the stairs and remain stationary, as minimizing the time cost incentive drives the robot forward.
-The average values of the four aforementioned metrics for removing the other two cost terms are shown in Table \ref{tab:cost_result_table}.
-When we remove the stability cost, the robot is no longer flat on the simplified terrain of the stairs.
-Instead, the extra motion of the flippers causes their endpoints to contact with the steps.
-This not only increases the rot. ang. and traversal time compared to the full cost function (auto.) in Table \ref{tab:result_table}, but it can also result in the robot getting stuck while ascending and falling vertically during the descent.
-To quantify the fall, we record the maximum $z$-axis acceleration of the traversal.
-Without the stability cost, it exceeds the normal range of 0.6-0.7 $\mathrm{m/s^2}$, reaching 1.7 $\mathrm{m/s^2}$.
-Such a fall can significantly impact the joints due to the robot's substantial weight, leading to damage to the mechanism and motors.
-Therefore, this cost is both necessary and effective for enhancing motion stability.
+To evaluate the effectiveness of each cost term, we conduct comparative experiments on straight stairs by removing each term.
+After removing the time cost, the robot can not accelerate and remain stationary, as minimizing the time cost incentive drives the robot forward.
+The five-trial average of the aforementioned five metrics is obtained by removing the other two cost terms, as shown in table \ref{tab:cost_result_table}.

-When the smoothness cost is removed, the robot occasionally exhibits a back-and-forth motion of the flippers during traversal.
-This motion increases both the traversal time and rot. ang. compared to the full cost function.
-This observation suggests that the smoothness cost helps reduce unnecessary movements and improves traversal efficiency.
+When the coherence cost is removed, the robot occasionally exhibits unnecessary back-and-forth flipper motion, thereby increasing both the T and RA.
+When the stability cost is removed, the robot is no longer flat on the simplified terrain of the stairs.
+Instead, the extra motion of the flippers brings their endpoints to contact with the steps.
+This not only increases the T and RA compared to the full cost function in Table \ref{tab:result_table}, but it can also result in the robot getting stuck during ascent and falling vertically during descent.
+When both stability and coherence costs are removed, insufficient support leads to poorer stability, the extra flipper motion leads to a longer traversal time, and the overall performance metrics drop significantly.
+Its traversal quality significantly diminishes, but overall it is still superior to GFMP (online).
+The results of RMSA show that smoothness is still guaranteed by the interpolated trajectories.
+In conclusion, the experiments demonstrate that time cost is an indispensable cost term, while stability and coherence cost can significantly improve the time, energy efficiency, and stability of traversal.